Malow/MaloWAscensionReroller/README.md

 4. Press the macro you created earlier.
 5. Spam-press the keybind for Draft Mode Deck.

-It will now keep rerolling until you have ALL must-haves AND you have a score of 6 or better.
-Strong spells gives 5 score, decent spells give 2 score.
+It will now keep rerolling until you have ALL must-haves AND you have a score of 7 or better.
+Strong spells gives 5 score, decent spells give 2 score and weak spells give 1 score.
 You can customize the required score and the values for the different tiers of spells by providing additional arguments to "/mar enable", like:
 /mar enable 15 7 4 2
 This example will require 15 score total, strong spells will give 7 score, decent spells will give 4 score, and weak spells will give 2 score.